MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

 stored here.

 The **lambda** property stores the variance explained (for PCA) or the eigenvalues (for LE and DM).
+Note that for DM and LE, these eigenvalues do not represent variance explained.
 Note that all computed lambdas are provided even if this is more than the number of requested components.

 Initialization